TayloredTechnology/www.fathomable.io/docs/yaml-definitions/apps.md

 Walking through the options:

-* `servicePorts`: every port listed here will map to the created service.
+* `additionalPorts`: every port listed here will map to the created service.
 The actual name of the service is autogenerated from the application deployment name and _must_ be modified according to the rules there to change.
 * `paths`: everywhere `paths` is mentioned an array of additional paths to add to the ingress are listed.
 This is a full override of the default '/' path option so if you need this enabled with additional paths it will need to be added
-* `additionalHosts`: very simple logic mapping, for each additionalHost what are the paths and ports that should be exposed. _Fathomable.io_ makes no assumptions about an additionalHost as its a common use-case to restrict routes on secondary domains.
+* `additionalDomains`: very simple logic mapping, for each additionalHost what are the paths and ports that should be exposed. _Fathomable.io_ makes no assumptions about an additionalHost as its a common use-case to restrict routes on secondary domains.
 * `disableFromURLGroup`: removes `groupName` from the generated output URL
 * `disableFromURLNamespace`: removes `namespaceName` from the generated output URL
-* `disableIngress`: will turn off _ingress_ capabilities for this application
 * `disableService`: will turn off _ingress_ and _service_ capabilities for this application.
 Not all applications need to be exposed to other applications in the cluster and this toggle is to permit that use-case
 * `domainName`: override of automatically generated hostname.
 The full DNS including FQDN for the cluster must be specified
 * `defaultPort`: by default its `80` this provides an override capability.
 Note the name of the servicePort `default` doesn't change, just the port number it maps to.
 * `ignoreTLS`: when TLS is enabled in the namespace, with termination specified as _cluster_ an additional TLS field is created to allow cluster based TLS termination.
 HTTP traffic is disabled by default when TLS is enabled.
 This allows HTTP traffic to also reach the cluster.
+* `name`: overrides the service name to assist with existing hard wired DNS apps

 !!! note
 		_Kubernetes_ currently has a restriction where only HTTP & HTTPS ports can be used for _ingress_ externally.
 The API will be upgraded when this limitation is removed.